Coefficient of Conservatism:

 Included in S. houghtonii in Michigan Flora

 Moist (at least in the spring) swales in sandy jack pine stands; very local and endemic to Michigan.

-This is a unique octoploid, resembling a large S. houghtonii and also involving S. ptarmicoides as one ancestor, but occurring in a unique habitat and with a distribution not linked to present (and immediately past) Great Lakes shorelines.
+This is a unique, showy octoploid, resembling a large S. houghtonii and also involving S. ptarmicoides as one ancestor, but occurring in a distinctive habitat and with a distribution not linked to present (and immediately past) Great Lakes shorelines.
 Both plants and heads are larger than in S. houghtonii.
 See Laureto & Pringle (2010) for details of this striking Michigan endemic.